Discover the best travel tips for the Philippines with this in-depth guide.

 Many places in the Philippines are under the threat of overtourism.

-As an example, Boracay, one of the most famous resort areas in the country, was recently closed to tourists for several months so officials could clean up the beaches and nature areas.
-Other tourist hotspots, like El Nido in Palawan, face similar threats to infrastructure and sanitation.
+Although many parts of the Philippines are still open and welcoming to tourism, some of the most popular destinations are straining from the impact of unsustainable tourism practices.
+As an example, Boracay, one of the most famous resort areas in the country, was closed to tourists for several months so officials could rehabilitate the beaches and nature areas.
+Other hotspots, like El Nido in Palawan, face similar threats to infrastructure and sanitation.

+With that said, try to get out of the cities and major tourist areas and visit smaller islands while you’re here.
+Go beyond the “top 10” list.
 Not only will you help curb overtourism, but you’ll also get to experience a more magical, authentic side of the Philippines that’s quickly disappearing from the more popular islands.

 There are some incredible natural attractions and animal species in the Philippines.